 More recently, I’ve noticed that if I drink a glass of juice fortified with dried parsley, then eat a bunch of fresh parsley, my eyesight will seem sharper for about a half hour afterwards.

 HOW MUCH TO EAT OR DRINK?

-I’m currently taking 2 teaspoons of dried parsley a day, along with 500 mg of NMN and 500 mg of resveratrol and 200 mag of pterostilbene.
+I’m currently taking 2 teaspoons of dried parsley a day, along with 1,000 mg of NMN, 250 mg of resveratrol and 200 mag of pterostilbene.
 I take them along with olive oil, a sirtuin activator.
 (When I make scrambled eggs, I lower the heat, add dried parsley, and cook for one more minute.)
 (When I’m not having eggs, I mix two teaspoons in a small glass of organic tomato juice or green juice and drink.)